 2-weeks or 1-week course on specific subjects.
 Topics are e.g. artificial insemination, nutrition, and laboratory skills.

 - Extension course

 1-week course on how to translate professional knowledge to easily understandable messages to the farmers.

 1-week course, preparing VFU staff to take part in disease surveillance and control campaigns organised by the Afghan government.

 Veterinary training centres

-DCA operates four veterinary training and support centres.
-These are in Kabul – Charikar, Herat, Mazar-i-Sharif, and since 2014 also in Kandahar.
+DCA operates three veterinary training and support centres.
+These are in Kabul – Charikar, Herat, and Mazar-i-Sharif.
 Training centre facilities include class rooms, a dormitory, a laboratory, and a veterinary library.
 The centres are well-equipped for theoretical as well as practical lessons.
 Veterinary equipment and microscopes are present, as well as animal skeletons and models, and a range of audio visual aids.
 In Charikar, a farm and a chicken hatchery are in operation for practical training on live animals.
 As most of the trainees are coming from far distances, several bedrooms and lodging facilities are available.
 During their stay, the students are provided full board and lodging.